×

 What are the schools in Vancouver like?

 "Vancouver is home to a number of excellent international and bilingual schools.
 One of the top international schools in the city is West Point Grey Academy, which offers a rigorous academic program and a wide range of extracurricular activities.
 The school is also known for its strong sense of community and its commitment to global citizenship.
 Another top international school in Vancouver is St. George's School, which offers a comprehensive curriculum and a wide range of extracurricular activities.
 The school also has a strong focus on developing global citizens and preparing students for success in the 21st century.
 For bilingual education, Vancouver is home to the French International School of Vancouver, which offers a French-English bilingual program.
 The school is committed to providing a high-quality education that is both academically rigorous and culturally enriching.
 Finally, the International School of Vancouver is a top-notch international school that offers a comprehensive curriculum and a wide range of extracurricular activities.
-The school also has a strong focus on developing global citizens and preparing students for success in the 21st century," remarked one parent with kids at in Vancouver.
+The school also has a strong focus on developing global citizens and preparing students for success in the 21st century," commented one expat when asked about in Vancouver.

 What are the pros and cons of living in Vancouver?